barnumbirr/coinmarketcap/README.md

 >>> coinmarketcap.ticker('ETH')
 >>> coinmarketcap.ticker('ethereum')

-# Add VERBOSE=True for a string response, like this:
+# Add VERBOSE=True for a more readable string response, like this:
 >>> coinmarketcap.ticker('STEEM', VERBOSE=True)

 # Receive all the currencies in a string: